natict/linux-metrics/docs/cpu-ctxt.md

 	4. Re-run the dummy application in the previous session (#2) and describe the change in the percentiles (and process context switch) vs **3.iv**
 5. What happens when processes compete for cpu time under a cgroup hierarchy ?
 	1. Move the second session to a new cgroup `sudo mkdir -p /sys/fs/cgroup/cpu/grp/b; echo $$ | sudo tee /sys/fs/cgroup/cpu/grp/b/tasks`
-	2. Run stress in session #3 and perf python in the session #2.
+	2. Run `stress -i 10 -t 150` in session #3 and `perf stat -e cs python scripts/cpu/dummy_app.py` in session #2.
 What do you observe ?
-	2. Lower cpu.shares for stress cgroup (#3) `sudo echo 200 > /sys/fs/cgroup/cpu/grp/a/cpu.shares` and raise for the other (#1) `sudo echo 1000 >
+	2. Lower cpu.shares for stress cgroup (#3) `sudo echo 200 > /sys/fs/cgroup/cpu/grp/a/cpu.shares` and raise for the other (#1) `sudo echo 1000 > /sys/fs/cgroup/cpu/grp/b/cpu.shares`
-	   /sys/fs/cgroup/cpu/grp/b/cpu.shares`
-	3. Run stress again `stress -i 10` or `stress -c 10` in session #3 and the `perf python` script in session #2
+	3. In session #3 run stress again `stress -i 10 -t 150` or `stress -c 10 -t 150` and in session #2 run the `perf stat -e cs python scripts/cpu/dummy_app.py`
 	4. What do you observe ?

 ### Discussion